 After all the pavers are laid, even the cut ones, you need to tamp the pavers down.
 Tamping the pavers will prevent accidents and keep things secure, making the paved walkway last much longer than it would without tamping.

 You can start at one corner and tamp away.
-It may not shift at all, but if it doesn’t then that’s a good thing.
-You don’t need to press down hard enough to break the pavers, just enough to make sure it won’t shift later.
+It may not shift at all, but if it doesn’t that’s okay.
+You don’t need to apply too much pressure or you’ll break your patio pavers.

-Then, you can wet the pavers down and wash the excess away.
+Wet the pavers down and wash any excess debris or buildup.
 You may need to let the sand set for a while.
-Just read the bag and you can find out how you need to go about the process of grouting the pavers.

 Project from hawke2005.